CodeQL documentation

 }

-We will first try to write a query to find this kind of problem without flow labels, and use the difficulties we encounter as a motivation for bringing flow labels into play, which will make the query much easier to implement.
+We will first try to write a query to find this kind of problem without flow state, and use the difficulties we encounter as a motivation for bringing flow state into play, which will make the query much easier to implement.

 To get started, let’s write a query that simply flags any flow from JSON.parse into the base of a property access: